 Device-addicted Millennials, who spend 90 hours a month using smartphone apps – also have the greatest interest in smart homes.
 Eighty-six percent are willing to pay up to 20 percent more in mortgage or rental payments for smart home technology, such as smart thermostats, according to a Wakefield Research study.
 Millennials have also passed Baby Boomers as the largest component of the U.S. workforce, and are interested in green energy.
 Fifty-six percent indicated a desire to incorporate solar panels, according to an Accenture consumer survey.

-The stage has been set for partnerships between utilities and affinity partners in offering new services to customers, between technological advances and grid modernization.
+The stage has been set for partnerships between utilities and affinity partners in offering new services to consumers, between technological advances and grid modernization.
 Value-added services can fall under three main categories: energy services, home services and information services.
 Energy services can include items as simple as surge protection, lighting, weatherproofing or as complex as energy storage and electric vehicle charging.

 Energy services goes hand-in-hand with information services, such as home energy management systems, energy reports and real-time usage information through analysis of smart meter data.
-Customers can manage consumption and costs through real-time data.
+Consumers can manage consumption and costs through real-time data.
 Fifty percent of Millennials will pay more for real-time information and 61 percent want an app that remotely monitors their energy usage and controls home elements.

 Home services is a developing market that includes home inspection, landscaping, emergency home repair plans and bundled services, such as home security systems.
 Utilities can use collected data to anticipate customer needs and move into that space before startups.